Eric Pérez: International Wrestling Association and World Wrestling Council (2000–2005)

 Pérez began his career in the International Wrestling Association in Puerto Rico, after receiving training with personnel from the company.
 Prior to debuting in professional wrestling Pérez had always had an interest in wrestling fueled by World Wrestling Entertainment and Gorgeous Ladies of Wrestling.
 Pérez also stated that during his career he was inspired by the microphone skills of Chicky Starr and The Rock and by the in-ring ability of Kurt Angle.
 While visiting an event presented by the IWA in Carolina, Puerto Rico, Pérez was approached by Víctor Quiñones then president of the company, who asked to him if he was interested in receiving training to become a professional wrestler.
 His first angle with the company was as the leader of a group of young wrestlers titled Lucha Libre 101, originally composed of Bryan Madness (Roberto Rubio), Chicano (Carlos Cotto) and Abbad (Enrique Sinigaglia).
 Several of the members of Lucha Libre 101 were either injured or abandoned the company while it was in progress which led to it being cancelled.
 After the company terminated this angle he acted as host of a talk show segment, but he was not interested in the section and asked the company to give the role to Daniel Garcia Soto while he traveled to Mexico.

 While working in the IWA, Pérez acquired a job to work with the Federal Government of the United States, this limited the number of days he could perform with the company, after seven months in this office he notified that he was not going to be able to continue working a four-day schedule, and attempted to dialogue the situation with the company's personnel.
 He was not able to contact staff of the company which led to him asking for a release, several months later a fellow wrestler called him and asked if he was available to work with the World Wrestling Council which led to a reunion between him and the company's vice president Carlos Colón, Sr. He noted in interviews that his experience with the company was good, although it was a long and tedious one based on the company's quality standards.
-While in IWA, Pérez wrestled in the United States with !Bang! a promotion owned by Dory Funk, against wrestlers including Brent Dail and several of !Bang!'s champions.
+While in IWA, Pérez wrestled in the United States with !Bang! a promotion owned by Dory Funk Jr., against wrestlers including Brent Dail and several of !Bang!'s champions.
 He subsequently worked with the World Wrestling Council, winning various titles there.